symverse-lab/V3/docs/citizen-protocol-spec.md

 - the same NickName cannot be owned by multiple Citizens,
 - a Citizen query by NickName must resolve to a single owner,
-- Link operations using NickName must resolve to exactly one target Citizen.
+- Link operations using NickName must resolve to exactly one target Citizen,
+- NickName-based coin transfer must resolve to exactly one recipient Citizen.

 This uniqueness is fundamental to the Citizen Protocol.